ABifurcation/TNS_match/README.md

 TNS_match_miniST.csv is crossmatch with miniST observation region
     Gal_match 0 = 'no match with galaxy', 1 = 'matched with GLADE', 2 = 'matched with SDSSDR16'

-Important: the value of Sep_kpc in GC is pc !!!